KSDunne/whisper_riding_school/README.md

 - Adult customers that are new to horse riding that would like to explore the benefits of physical exericise paired with a connection to animals
 - Parents of children that would like to explore horse riding as a new hobby
 - Experienced riders that would like to book lessons
-- People that would like to use the educational aspect of the site to widen their knowledge about riding disaplines from around the world
+- People that would like to use the educational aspect of the site to widen their knowledge about riding disciplines from around the world
 - Perspective lesson customers that would like to know what gear to bring with them, that is safe and functional?
 As this is a FAQ in horse riding
 - People that would like to know the location of the farm so they can plan their trip to see us